-Mark Hurst, founder and president of Creative Good, has spent his career writing and speaking about how organizations and individuals can create better customer experiences.
+Mark Hurst, founder and CEO of Creative Good, has spent his career writing and speaking about how organizations and individuals can create better customer experiences.
 Most recently, he co-authored Customers Included, our book about strategy and customer experience.

 In 2003 Hurst founded the Gel conference, which annually spotlights people and projects that create some good experience (and has featured the first stage presentations for Wikipedia, Marissa Mayer, Ze Frank, Khan Academy, and others).
 Hurst also wrote Bit Literacy, the 2007 book about managing email and information overload, and created Good Todo, the mobile productivity suite.